Luke Johnson (drummer): No Devotion (2014–2015)

-Johnson is currently writing music for various artists while also working on his own solo EP.
+Johnson wrote music for various artists while also working on his own solo EP.
 He was also the drummer and founding member of the new rock band formed by former Lostprophets members, No Devotion, after Watkins' imprisonment.

-He left No Devotion in late 2014, feeling he would be unable to fulfill full commitments to the band, although it was not announced by the band until January 2015, as the other members hoped he would change his mind.
+He left No Devotion in late 2014, feeling he was unable to meet the commitments the band required, although it was not announced by the band until January 2015, as the other members hoped he would change his mind.
 He was replaced by former Kids in Glass Houses drummer Phillip Jenkins as their touring drummer.

-Solo Career (2015)
+Solo career (2015)

 In April 2015, Johnson released three singles on the music streaming service SoundCloud, titled 'Say Something', 'The Beat of my Heart', and 'Ignorance'.

 Lowlives (2016–present)

-Luke started the band Lowlives in 2016 along with Lee Villain (formerly known as Stitch D of The Defiled), their first show was supporting Moose Blood in Los Angeles in October 2017.
-Lowlives released their first EP Burn Forever in August 2018 they also supported The Used in the same month in England.
+Luke started the band Lowlives in 2016 along with Lee Downer (formerly known as Stitch D of the Defiled), their first show was supporting Moose Blood in Los Angeles in October 2017.
+Lowlives released their first EP Burn Forever in August 2018 they also supported the Used in the same month in England.

+Lowlives released their first full length album, Freaking Out, on 31 May 2024.